Historical Price Exchange

 | Local instrument (exists in own database) | historyquote table |

-| Foreign instrument (only in GT-Net pool) | gt_net_historyquote table |
+| Foreign instrument (only in GTNet pool) | gt_net_historyquote table |

 flowchart LR